nus-cs2030s/2425-s2/docs/02-type.md

 In the last instance above, you see that assigning a type to each variable helps to keep the program meaningful, as the operation `+` is not defined over an integer and a string in Python.

-Java and Javascript, however,  would happily convert `4` into a string for you, and return `45`.
+Java and JavaScript, however,  would happily convert `4` into a string for you, and return `45`.

 ### Dynamic vs. Static Type

-Python and Javascript are examples of _dynamically typed_ programming languages.
+Python and JavaScript are examples of _dynamically typed_ programming languages.
 The same variable can hold values of different _unrelated_ types, and checking if the right type is used is done during _run time_ (i.e., during the execution of the program).
 Note that, the type is associated with the _values_, and the type of the variable changes depending on the value it holds.
 For example, we can do the following:

-=== "Javascript"
+=== "JavaScript"

     ```Javascript
     let i = 4;   // i is an integer